cloud-elements/devportal/docs/products/formulas/faqs.md

     subject: 'Frozen Yogurt',
     to: 'joseph.pulaski@old-school.com',
     from: 'frank.ricard@old-school.com',
-    message: 'Contact ' + ${trigger.event.objectId} + ' was updated!'
+    message: 'Contact ' + trigger.event.objectId + ' was updated!'
   }
 });
 ```

-> **NOTE:** This is an example script step that is building our JSON payload in order to send an email in a later step.
+> **NOTE:** This is an example script step that is building a JSON payload in order to send an email in a later step.

 ## **What does an example `filter` step look like?**